graalvm/vscode-extensions/graalvm/marketplace-intro.md

 Your application will:
 * Be compiled into small executable files, using a fraction of customary resources - so they run lightning fast.
 * Achieve super fast startup, achieving peak performance with no warmup time
-* Ensure improved security by greatly reducing attack surfaces and thwarting reverse engineering
+* Have improved security by greatly reducing attack surfaces and thwarting reverse engineering

 With GraalVM Tools for Java extension you can turn your Java projects into native executables directly in VS Code.
 Learn how you can do that from the [extension documentation](README.md#build-a-native-image).